Wounded Warrior Project: Warriors to Work

 Warriors to Work is a WWP veteran employment program that connects veterans with employers and resources for jobs.
 Through career counseling, including resume building, interview preparation, and salary negotiation assistance, veterans can find work that best fits their skill sets and allows them to smoothly transition into civilian life.

 Family support programs

 Wounded Warrior Project helps families of veterans reconnect through events that support family bonding and transitional skills.
 By providing the space and time for veterans to spend with their loved ones, the transition from service member to civilian gets that much easier.
 Through their veteran family support programs, Wounded Warrior Project also helps guide families through the sometimes confusing process of receiving VA benefits.

 Warrior Care Network

 Warrior Care Network is an initiative providing access to high-quality care for veterans mainly dealing with post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
 Established in 2016, the $100 million project included four PTSD treatment centers in Atlanta, Boston, Los Angeles, and Chicago.
+In October 2018, Wounded Warrior Project announced a $160 million investment in the mental health care of wounded veterans.
+In 2024, it invested another $100 million to fund programs for post-9/11 veterans that aim to reduce depression, anxiety, and substance use disorders.

+From 2005 to 2016, the suicide rate among U.S. veterans increased almost 26 percent.
+Starting in 2016, Warrior Care Network provided care that includes group therapy with other veterans to learn coping strategies, such as yoga and meditation.
+According to a Georgia Public Broadcasting article, programs like Warrior Care Network's are likely contributing to the declining rate of suicide among former service members in the state of Georgia, where rates were significantly lower than the national veteran suicide rate in 2022.
+Overall, suicide rates for veterans peaked in 2018 and then fell in 2019 and 2020 by 9.7%.